HenuZiO/qubitcoin-miner-cpu/README.md

 - **Total Performance**: 29.1 kh/s

-## HiveOS Setup
+## HiveOS & mmpOS Setup

-Now you can easily run the miner through HiveOS web interface using custom miner package!
+Now you can easily run the miner through HiveOS or mmpOS web interface using universal custom miner package!

 **All dependencies (including GLIBC) will be automatically installed before miner startup.
 No manual installation required.
-Compatible with HiveOS running Ubuntu 22.04.**
+Compatible with both HiveOS and mmpOS running Ubuntu 22.04.**

 ### Flight Sheet Configuration